bibekbhatta/Test/README.md

 # Test
-Testing in different environment without installing the package
+Testing in different Python environments without locally installing packages

 I will keep on new Jupyter files as and when needed